WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 The fun part gets a little less fun when you want to create a documentation site for one of these projects.
 But, it can be done.
 I hesitate to say that it can even be done in a way that isn't horrible.
+This is more of a family recipe than a cookbook -- I think everyone's set up will be just different enough to make a true tutorial impossible.

-## The set up
+## The project

 While >=5 languages is a lot, I expect a lot of people will have to deal with at least 2, at some point.
 Any sufficiently advanced Python project will eventually collect some